 5. Carry out the stages of the research process: including locating, evaluating, analyzing, and integrating sources.

 6. Write essays that include quotations, summations, paraphrases, and citations in your essays and avoid plagiarism.

 7. Write essays that conform to standard U.S. English and reflect developed editing skills.

 The short version: Absence counts.
 A lot.
 Come to class on time.
 Three late arrivals will equal one absence.
 I assume you want to be in school and you want to learn.
 So, you’ll want to be in class to do those things!

 The extended version: Attendance at class meetings is required and will play a significant role in my evaluation of your performance.
 While college is more than just showing up (you can’t pass the class by JUST showing up), showing up is a start.
 All instructors are required to keep an official record of student attendance.
 Absences are counted from the first class meeting even if these are a result of late registration or change of program.

-The maximum number of absences allowed by the department of English is the equivalent of two weeks or 8 hours for this course, including studio hour.
+The maximum number of absences allowed by the department of English is the equivalent of two weeks or 8 hours for this course.
 It's worth noting that just because you can have 8 hours of absence doesn't mean you should use all of those hours.
 Being in class and being present is an important marker of success, motivation, and focus in your work.
-Significant attendance issues will negatively impact your grade.
-Please see the grading chart for more information about how absence affects your grade.
+Significant attendance issues will negatively impact your overall grade.
 After 8 hours or more of absence, you will fail the course.
 Remember, late arrival counts towards those 8 hours.
 Tick tick tick.
 Don’t let the clock work against you.